Urch1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-command to replace all characters A and c from input to Z and e respectively
+Command that removes all letters c and C from input